 Need help resolving a 1099 error?

 If you find yourself on the receiving or providing end of an incorrect 1099 and are unsure how to resolve the issue, our team is here to assist.
 We can help you resolve the issues with your clients or provide a clear explanation of the situation on your tax return.
 For those business owners providing 1099s, we also offer year-round accounting services to create a seamless tax season.
-Send us a message to schedule a consultation with an experienced CPA.
+Send us a message to schedule a consultation with an experienced CPA or schedule a meeting at our CPA firm in Jacksonville, Florida.